Skip to content

 2. Restrict metrics endpoint - Use firewall or reverse proxy rules

-3. Enable authentication - See Configuration/Authentication
+3. Enable authentication - See Authentication

 4. Keep CA certificates updated on all client machines